-Ireland through to Eurovision final
+First 10 Eurovision finalists chosen

-Eurovision 2018: Ireland through to final
+Eurovision 2018: Ireland among 10 countries through to final

-Ireland will take part in the Eurovision Song Contest final after making it through the first semi-final in Lisbon.
+Ireland will take part in the Eurovision Song Contest final for the first time since 2013 after making it through the first semi-final in Lisbon.

-Switzerland, Belgium and Finland - featuring former X Factor semi-finalist Sara Aalto - were among the 19 countries in the semi-final.
+Israel, Cyprus and Finland - featuring former X Factor semi-finalist Saara Aalto - were among the other nine countries who progressed.

+But Greece and Belgium, who had been tipped to qualify for Saturday's main event, failed to make it through.

+A further 18 countries will take part in the second semi-final on Thursday.

-The UK, represented by SuRie, automatically qualified for Saturday's final as one of the "Big Five" countries.
+The UK, represented by SuRie, is automatically in Saturday's final as one of the "Big Five" countries.
 The other four are Germany, Italy, Spain and France, while hosts Portugal also automatically qualified for the final.

-The other acts making it through the semi-final were:
+The acts making it through the first semi-final were:

 - Albania